 The Fully-AutomatedParking system is entirely autonomous.
 Drivers drop their vehicle at an entry point, lock it and leave, and the system transfers the vehicle to its parking position without any human intervention.
 The system operates in a 3-dimensional movement and can be embedded in a single or multi-level structure.
 The system performs several parking and retrieval cycles simultaneously.
 On retrieval, cars are facing out and ready to go.

 The Semi–AutomatedParking, somtimes called Puzzle or Carousel, typically has 2-dimensional movement.
 Pallets go up and down with limited left and right movement.
 Users drive their vehicles into the platform using a narrow walkway to exit.
 The car remains in the same position while the platform moves.
 An on-site assistant initiates the operation.

 Manual / MechanicalParking– Typically stackers that either double, triple or quadruple the number of parking spaces by using an element that goes vertically on 2-4 pallets that are stacked.
 The car pulls in and a human operator on-site is required to push the button and take it up.

 All of those are methods to densify parking.
-We call them all ‘Mechanical Parking’, but only the third one is fully automated.
+We call them all ‘Mechanical Parking’, but only the first one is a fully automated parking system.

-The comfortable and easy parking process of a fully automated system is what makes it a game changer amenity in new developments.
+Users can schedule their car retrival, minimizing their waiting time.
+The app shares information about the average retrieval times throughout the day, space availability, and space reservation and provides real-time information about the retrieval process.
+The comfortable and easy parking process of a fully automated system is what makes it a game-changer amenity in new developments.